Diary Studies: UX Research Methods for Discovery

 Determining Study Duration

-Establish the study period according to its objectives.
-Consider whether it should last days, weeks, or even months to collect all the needed specifics properly.
+Establish the study period based on your research objectives.
+Consider whether days, weeks, or months are needed to capture the full user experience you're studying.

 Source: medium